 Candidate No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any Number of shares of the Company owned 11 Reappointment Outside Director Independent Director Junichi Tobimatsu (Aug.
 15, 1972) Attendance at Board of Directors meetings held in FY2019: 11/11 (100%) Apr.
 1998 Registered as Attorney-at-Law Attorney-at-Law, Mori Sogo (currently, Mori Hamada & Matsumoto) Jun.
 2004 Registered as Attorney-at-law in N.Y.
 Apr.
 2010 Associate Professor, Graduate School of Law and Political Science, the University of Tokyo Jul.
 2016 Attorney-at-law, Tobimatsu Law (currently, GAIEN PARTNERS) (present) Jun.
-2018 Director, the Company (present) <position and="" at="" company="" duties="" the=""> Director (Outside Director) <important concurrent="" positions=""> Attorney-at-law, GAIEN PARTNERS Director, AI, Inc. (Outside Director (Auditor)) Outside Corporate Auditor, amana inc. (Outside Corporate Auditor) Auditor, CANDEAL Co., Ltd. (Outside Auditor)</important></position> 0 shares [Reasons for selection as a candidate for Outside Director] Mr. Junichi Tobimatsu has a wealth of knowledge and experience concerning overall corporate legal including those overseas companies as an attorney-at-law and has been stating opinions at meetings Company's Board of Directors and on other occasions based on his broad knowledge and experience propose to reappoint him as Outside Director in order to draw on his knowledge and experience management of the Company.
+2018 Director, the Company (present) Position and Duties at the Company (present) Position and Duties at the Company (present) Important Concurrent Positions> Attorney-at-law, GAIEN PARTNERS Director, AI, Inc. (Outside Director (Auditor)) Outside Corporate Auditor, amana inc. (Outside Corporate Auditor) Auditor, CANDEAL Co., Ltd. (Outside Auditor) 0 shares [Reasons for selection as a candidate for Outside Director] Mr. Junichi Tobimatsu has a wealth of knowledge and experience concerning overall corporate including those overseas companies as an attorney-at-law and has been stating opinions at mee Company's Board of Directors and on other occasions based on his broad knowledge and experience to reappoint him as Outside Director in order to draw on his knowledge and experience concerning overall corporate including those overseas companies as an attorney-at-law and has been stating opinions at mee Company's Board of Directors and on other occasions based on his broad knowledge and experience concerning overall corporate including those overseas companies as an attorney-at-law and has been stating opinions at mee Company's Board of Directors and on other occasions based on his knowledge and experience concerning overall corporate including those overseas companies as an attorney-at-law and has been stating opinions at mee Company's Board of Directors and on other occasions based on his knowledge and experience concerning overall corporate including those overseas companies as an attorney-at-law and has been stating opinions at mee Company's Board of Directors and on other occasions based on his knowledge and experience concerning overall corporate including the company of